melorebecca/Citi-Bike-Analytics/README.md

 ### Task 4: Phenomenon Analysis

 * It would be highly recommended for the Citi Bike Program to install more resources and customer service representatives near these locations.
-I believe it will greatly help to retain our current subscribers and encourage new customers by having Citi Bike personnel in these "high traffic" stations.
-Also, our Citi bikes must be in top shape in these locations.
-The last thing we want is for our WORST maintenance bikes to be at our BEST starting and ending location stations.
+I believe it will greatly help to retain our current subscribers/ members and encourage new customers by having Citi Bike personnel in these "high traffic" stations.

 *	It appears that there is a significantly higher population of Male Citi Bike users than Female users.
-Nearly 3x the rate from January to March 2020 & 2x the user rate from May to June 2020.
-Also, please notice a % increase in the "unknown" gender users who do not truthfully input their gender.

-* An increasing % of customers are not truthfully inputting their gender.
-This could be due to gender classification (no longer labeling sexuality as male/female), customer fear of sharing personal information with Citi Bike, unease of surveillance, dismay of location awareness (user tracking), technologically illiterate, etc. We need to find out why they are doing this!!!
+Also, an increasing % of customers are not inputting their gender.
+This could be due to gender classification (no longer labeling sexuality as male/female), customer fear of sharing personal information with Citi Bike, user error, etc. This should be looked into as to why this is happening.
+      *	 <b> Note: Citi Bike's 2021 data set did not include gender or age demographics to compare to 2020. </b>

-* Although there has been an increase of female ridership from the Citi Bike gender outreach, there is still a significant gap between female/male subscribers and customer/subscriber user type in general.
-What additional outreach programs can we create to get more subscribers?
-What additional outreach programs can we instill to promote female ridership?
+*	Although there has been an increase of ridership from the Citi Bike, there is still a significant gap between female/male riders.
+It would be beneficial to have additional outreach programs to create to get more subscribers, especially programs to promote female riders Unfortunately, Citi Bike's 2021 data set does not include Gender and Age Demographics anymore.
+I am only inferring this through the 2020 data.

-* On average there seems to be a higher rate of Citi Bike users during the middle of the month than towards the end of the month.
-A similar correlation is seen between Customers and user Subscribers.
-I would recommend having a promotional outreach program on the first day of each month.
-Maybe  something like a "Freeride Monday"?
-We could use the monthly promotion to increase our overall usage rate / user.
+*	On average there seems to be a higher rate of Citi Bike users during the end of the month than towards the beginning of the month.
+A similar correlation is seen between Customers(Casual) and Subscribers(Members).
+I would recommend having a promotional outreach program on the first day of each month to try to encourage riders to use Citi Bike and increase our overall usage rate / user.

+*	In 2020, both customer and subscriber growth went up exponentially.
+This could be due the fact that Covid was ramped during this year.
+When the weather was nice, I am sure a lot of riders, whether casual customers or subscribers, rode bikes more just to get out of the house and do something.

+*	In 2021, there is growth from April to September, and definitely higher than number count than 2020.
+However, there is a dip in member count from June to July.
+I believe the numbers are not increasing as fast as in 2020 due to the Covid spread slowing down around these months, along with people likely going away on vacation in the Summer months that members are not in the city using the bikes.
+In addition, you see the spike in September for both causal and member likely due to the School Season starting again for Fall semester.

+*	In 2020, monthly trip growth went up exponentially.
+This could be due the fact that Covid was ramped during this year.
+When the weather was nice, I am sure a lot of riders, whether casual customers or subscribers, rode bikes more just to get out of the house and do something.

+*	In 2021, there is growth from April to September, and definitely higher than number count than 2020.
+However, there is a dip in member count from June to July, and July to August.
+I believe the numbers are not increasing as fast as in 2020 due to the Covid spread slowing down around these months, along with people likely going away on vacation in the Summer months that members are not in the city using the bikes.
+In addition, you see the spike in September for both causal and member likely due to the School Season starting again for Fall semester.

+*	On average there seems to be a higher usage rate of Citi Bikes during the morning and afternoon rush hour.
+Specifically, there is an upward trend from 7am to 9am and another spike from 4pm to 7pm.
+This upward trend is most likely due to users getting to and from work.
+Although this shows the starting time usage from April to September 2020-2021, it would be interesting to see the comparison to other months.

 *	There seems to be a high percentage of Citi Bike users born from 1980 to 1995 for both Male and Female users.
-This age demographic is significant toward our future marketing campaigns.
-The Millennial generation is are currently our highest users and Generation X users come in second.
+This age demographic would be Citi Bike's significant target toward future marketing campaigns.
+The Millennial generation is currently Citi Bike's highest users and Generation X users come in second.
 This could be due to Millennials wanting to be more environmentally cautious than other age demographics.
-We should also look at market strategies to attract future Generation Z users.
+Marketing should be looking into strategies to attract future Generation Z users.

-* •	Maintenance Recommendation: The following Citi Bikes should be maintenance and/or replaced due to trip duration distance and utilization trip count.

-* Bike Id: 42197 - Highest Trip duration;
-42535 - 2nd Highest;
-38355 - 3rd Highest;
-42532 - 4th Highest;
-42228 - 5th Highest.

-* Bike Id: 42296 - Highest Trip Count;
-42545 - 2nd Highest;
-42134 - 3rd Highest;
-42298 - 4th Highest;
-42258 - 5th Highest.

 ### Dataset

 * [Citi Bike Data](https://www.citibikenyc.com/system-data) webpage.

-* 202001-citibike-tripdata.csv.zip
-* 202002-citibike-tripdata.csv.zip
-* 202003-citibike-tripdata.csv.zip
+* 2020-citibike-data-AprToSept.csv
+  * Includes the following files converted together in Juypter Notebook:
     * 202004-citibike-tripdata.csv.zip
     * 202005-citibike-tripdata.csv.zip
     * 202006-citibike-tripdata.csv.zip
+    * 202007-citibike-tripdata.csv.zip
+    * 202008-citibike-tripdata.csv.zip
+    * 202009-citibike-tripdata.csv.zip
+* 2021-citibike-data-AprToSept.csv
+  * Includes the following files converted together in Jupyter Notebook:
+    * 202104-citibike-tripdata.csv.zip
+    * 202105-citibike-tripdata.csv.zip
+    * 202106-citibike-tripdata.csv.zip
+    * 202107-citibike-tripdata.csv.zip
+    * 202108-citibike-tripdata.csv.zip
+    * 202109-citibike-tripdata.csv.zip

 ### Dataset Index

 * Trip Duration (seconds)
 *	Start Time and Date
 *	Stop Time and Date
 *	Start Station Name
 *	End Station Name
 *	Station ID
 *	Station Lat/Long
 *	Bike ID
+*	Ride ID
+*	Rideable Type
-* User Type (Customer = 24-hour pass or 3-day pass user; Subscriber = Annual Member)
+*	User Type (Customer / Subscriber)
+*	Member Type (Casual / Member)
 *	Gender (Zero=unknown; 1=male; 2=female)
 *	Year of Birth

-End of README.md